ICT4LT Module 3.2

 Aims

 This module discusses the process of creating a multimedia CALL package, with particular emphasis on the design process.
 The main part of this module looks closely at the template approach to authoring and is based on the authors' personal experiences in creating multimedia CD-ROMs for language learning.
+Since this article was written, there has been a move away from using CD-ROMs towards online Web-based applications, but many of the techniques and approaches applied here are also relevant to online applications.

 This Web page is designed to be read from the printed page.
 Use File / Print in your browser to produce a printed copy.
 After you have digested the contents of the printed copy, come back to the onscreen version to follow up the hyperlinks.